Töregene Khatun

+Many of Töregene's retroactive descriptions come from Chinese sources, such as the History of Yuan, and Persian sources, such as those written by Minhaj-i Siraj Juzjani and Rashid al-Din Hamadan, take a negative stance on her reign.
+Töregene is seen as a smart ruler, but one who was overly vengeful and too unwilling to work with Mongol nobility.
+However, this characterization has been challenged as political in nature due to 13th and 14th century politics.
+Retroactive characterizations have emphasized Töregene's success in an era where women were given few opportunities to be global leaders.

 Background

-Töregene was born into the Naiman tribe.
-Her first husband was a member of the Merkit clan.
+Töregene was born into the Naimans.
+Her first husband was a Merkit.
 Some sources state that his name was Qudu (d.
 1217), son of Toqto'a Beki of the Merkits.
-However, Rashid al-Din Hamadani named her first husband as Dayir Usun of the Merkits.
-When Genghis conquered the Merkits in 1204, he gave Töregene to Ögedei as his second wife.
-While Ögedei's first wife Boraqchin had no sons, Töregene gave birth to five sons, Güyük, Kötän, Köchü, Qarachar, and Qashi (father of Kaidu).
+However, Rashid al-Din Hamadani named her first husband as Dayir Usun, a Merkit chief.
+Whatever the case, Töregene's first husband was slaughtered along with the other Merkit men.

+When Genghis conquered the Merkit in 1204, he gave Töregene to Ögedei as his second wife.
+While Ögedei's first wife, Boraqchin, had no sons, Töregene gave birth to five sons, Güyük, Kötän, Köchü, Qarachar, and Qashi (father of Kaidu).

+Bilingual Middle Chinese–Middle Mongol inscription of Töregene, supporting the reprinting of the Daozang, dated Year of the Rat (1240).

 She eclipsed all of Ögedei's other wives and gradually increased her influence among the court officials.
 But Töregene still resented Ögedei's officials and the policy of centralizing the administration and lowering tax burdens.
-Töregene sponsored the reprinting of the Taoist canon in North China.
-Through the influence of Töregene, Ögedei appointed Abd-ur-Rahman as tax farmer in China.
+Through the influence of Töregene, Ögedei appointed Abd-ur-Rahman as tax collector in China.
+Töregene met Abd-ur-Rahman through his business as an ortogh. Ögedei was a frequent drunk, so during times he was incapacitated, Töregene would rule in his place.

+During the reign of Ögedei, a rumor emerged among the Oirats that Ögedei was planning to have all the young women in the tribe married off to other tribes.
+To avoid this, Oirati families begin establishing marriage contracts.
+However, when Ögedei learned of this, he issued an order saying that all girls in the tribe aged seven or older should be lined up.
+From them, he selected the most beautiful and took them back to his palace, where he married them off or made them work as prostitutes.
+Others were allowed to be taken by Mongol troops.
+According Ögedei, this idea was Töregene's own.